 All scholarship students must declare their major at AUK in accordance with their scholarship assigned major.
-For further information, please contact the University's scholarship coordinators at scholarship@auk.edu.kw.

 CHANGE IN DEGREE PROGRAM, MAJOR, AND/OR MINOR

 Changing from one-degree program or major to another in any of the colleges requires completion of at least one full semester of work in the current degree program or major.
 The Degree Program, Major, and/or Minor Update Request form must be completed and submitted to the Academic Advising Center and to the department chair of the prospective program.
 If approved, the department chair submits the form to the Office of the Registrar for processing.